Are your whites looking a little yellowed? Do they seem dingy, but you can’t quite figure out why?

 Although I am very willing to pull out the big guns, I like to first start with the remedies that are least harsh.
 Dilute 1/4 cup of lemon juice with 1 gallon of extremely hot water (boiling, if possible).
 Soak the yellowed garment in the solution for at least 1-2 hours.
 Then wring out and allow to dry in the sun.
 If you aren’t thrilled with your results, move on to the other ideas.

 - Try borax.

 Borax is readily available at most grocery stores in the laundry aisle.
-Dissolve 1-2 Tablespoons in about 2 cups of borax and then add to the rinse cycle of your washer.
+Dissolve 1-2 Tablespoons of Borax in 2 cups of water. and then add to the rinse cycle of your washer.
 You can also put it in the ‘oxi’ dispenser if your machine has that feature.
 If possible, dry in the sun.
 Borax naturally softens hard water, so you could use it as a preventative measure when washing whites in the future.

 - Try Iron-Out.